Quantum Assemblage Tomography: Simulation details

 \section{Simulation details}

 In our numerical simulations, we encode qubits in the polarization mode of single photons emitted by a source following a Poissonian distribution.
 The measurements performed by Bob involve projections onto the tomographically complete set $\{H, V, D, A, R, L\}$, with each measurement station simulating a quarter-wave plate, a half-wave plate, and a polarizing beam-splitter.
 We consider two independent single-photon counters at each output of the beam-splitter, accounting for $+$ and $-$ outcomes.
-We will now provide some intuition behind the parameters $s$ and $\eta$ in Eq.~\eqref{eq:parametrization}.

-First, we assume Alice's detectors have, in general, an average quantum efficiency $\epsilon$.
-To introduce a dependence on her measurement setting, we then assume that, for each $x$, the effective efficiency $\epsilon_x$ is normally distributed around $\epsilon$, with standard deviation $s>0$.
-Second, we consider outcome bias terms $\gamma_x$ proportional to $1-\epsilon_x$, motivated by the fact that the offset functions $f_\pm(\gamma_x)$ defined in Eq.~\eqref{eq:gamma_f} are by definition non-negative.
-We thus consider a parameter $\eta\in[0,1]$ that effectively modifies Alice's positive detection efficiency as $\epsilon_x\rightarrow\epsilon_x + \eta(1-\epsilon_x)$, with $\eta=1$ denoting the case of a detector with unit efficiency.

-The simulations therefore incorporate varying bias terms, while still allowing us to parametrize the results for better visualization.
-Evidently, depending on the values of $s$ and $\eta$, one recovers the scenarios considered in model M1 ($s=0$, $\eta=0$), model M2 ($s\neq0$, $\eta=0$), and model M3 ($s\neq0$, $\eta\neq0$).
+Alice's detection is modeled following the parametrization described in the main text.
 As we assume Bob to be honest with his measurements, we only consider the measurement rounds where his photon is not lost.
 Therefore, his measurements can always be regarded as lossless.

 All the simulations are then performed in the following way: \begin{enumerate} \item Generate $N$ quantum states according to a prior distribution.
 Here, we considered $N=10^5$. \item Simulate lossy (lossless) measurements for Alice (Bob), generating a dataset of joint outcomes.
-We set $\epsilon=0.7$ as Alice's mean efficiency. \item Estimate the maximum likelihood in Eq.~\eqref{eqMLE} and obtain an estimate of $\{\sigma_{a\vert x}\}_{a,x}$ according to each loss model. \item Calculate the AIC values for each model and compute the assemblage fidelity between each reconstruction and the ``true" assemblage. \end{enumerate}
+We set $\epsilon=0.7$ as Alice's mean efficiency. \item Estimate the maximum likelihood in Eq.~(10) and obtain an estimate of $\{\sigma_{a\vert x}\}_{a,x}$ according to each loss model. \item Calculate the AIC values for each model and compute the assemblage fidelity between each reconstruction and the ``true" assemblage. \end{enumerate}